Bartley Christopher Frueh: Career

-Frueh is a licensed clinical psychologist and holds faculty appointments as Professor of Psychology at the University of Hawaii at Hilo, Clinical Professor of Psychiatry, University of Texas Health Science Center, Houston, TX, and adjunct professor, Psychiatry in Neurosurgery, Houston Methodist Academic Institute.
+Frueh is a licensed clinical psychologist and holds faculty appointments as Professor of Psychology at the University of Hawaiʻi at Hilo, Clinical Professor of Psychiatry, University of Texas Health Science Center, Houston, Texas, and adjunct professor, Psychiatry in Neurosurgery, Houston Methodist Academic Institute.

 Formerly, Frueh was a professor of psychiatry at both Baylor College of Medicine and the Medical University of South Carolina in Charleston, South Carolina, as well as Director of Research at The Menninger Clinic in Houston, Texas.
 He also spent 15 years as a staff psychologist and director of the PTSD Clinic at the Veteran Affairs Medical Center in Charleston, South Carolina.
 He has 30 years of professional experience working with military veterans and active-duty personnel.

 Frueh also sits on the Scientific Advisory Panel for both the SEAL Future Foundation and Boulder Crest Foundation, the Wellness Advisory Board for the Military Special Operations Family Collaborative, and the Medical Advisory Committee for the PTSD Foundation of America.

 He has served as a paid contractor for the Department of Defense, Veterans Affairs, US State Department, and the National Board of Medical Examiners.
 Frueh's mental health related commentaries have also been published in National Review, Huffington Post, The New York Times, Men's Journal, and Special Operation Association of America; and has been quoted or cited in The Washington Post, Scientific American, The Wall Street Journal, The Economist, Stars and Stripes, USA Today, Men’s Health, Los Angeles Times, Reuter, Associated Press, and NBC News.